-Ah hemorroids, everyone's favorite “congratulations on having a baby" gift.
-Whether you got them from pushing or simply from carrying around a growing baby, you now likely have them, and possible some discomfort from them.
+Ah, hemorrhoids, everyone's favorite “congratulations on having a baby" gift.
+Whether you got them from pushing or simply from carrying around a growing baby, you now likely have them, and possibly some discomfort from them.

-Whether you got stitches or not, your vagina has been through a lot.
-The good news is that vaginas are excellent as healing themselves.
+Whether you got stitches or not, your vulva and vagina have been through a lot.
+The good news is that vaginas are excellent at healing themselves.
 Many women find that they are feeling better by about 6 weeks (could be much sooner).

 Vaginal birth recovery kit

 - Nipple cream